GSA/site-scanning-documentation/scans/uswds.md

-# U.S. Web Design System Scanner
+# U.S. Web Design System Scan

 ## Summary
 The [USWDS scanner](https://site-scanning.app.cloud.gov/searchUSWDS/) checks each domain for the use of [U.S. Web Design System (USWDS)](https://designsystem.digital.gov/) code and the code version.